quarter-on-causality/quarter-on-causality.github.io/_pages/home_challenges.md

           </div>
           <div id="ishp-bio" class="panel-collapse collapse in"><div class="panel-body">
             <p class="speaker-bio">
-              Ilyas Shpitser is a John C. Malone Associate Professor in the Department of Computer Science in the Whiting School of Engineering at the Johns Hopkins University.
+              Ilya Shpitser is a John C. Malone Associate Professor in the Department of Computer Science in the Whiting School of Engineering at the Johns Hopkins University.
 He is a member of the Malone Center For Engineering in Healthcare.
 He graduated from UCLA where he had great privilege to be advised by Judea Pearl.
 As a postdoctoral scholar at the Harvard School of Public Health, he was fortunate to receive mentorship from James M. Robins.
             </p>
           </div></div>
         </div>